 Find information about educational opportunities that are available to educators through NOAA.

-The 2021 GOES Virtual Science Fair (VSF) will be accepting projects from October 2020 to May 2021.
+The 2022 GOES Virtual Science Fair (VSF) will accepts projects from October through April.
 Students can participate and submit individual projects from home or in small teams with classmates.
 The main requirement is using data from GOES-16 or GOES-17 to investigate weather and natural hazards.
-There will be three winning teams or individuals: middle school, high school or grades 13/14 (community college or university).
+There will be three winning teams OR individuals: middle school, high school or grades 13/14 (community college or university).

 Contact: Margaret Mooney, email@example.com